Planning & Assessment

 Medium Term Planning

 Links to our big learning questions will be made across all subjects where appropriate.
-This is to encourage our pupils to become immersed in our termly focus and able to apply their questioning and investigation skills within a range of contexts.
-Below is a planning web of our first big question - Are Aliens Among Us?
-This outlines some of the key areas that we will be exploring this term, noting their place in the National Curriculum.
+This is to encourage our pupils to become immersed in our termly focus and to be able to apply their questioning and investigation skills within a range of contexts.
+Below are the planning webs of the big questions that we have explored so far this year.
+These webs work as a guide for the term but may be adapted depending on the progression of our learning as a class.

 Our lessons are informed by a learning intention that is communicated and discussed with the children within every subject.
 Pupils are encouraged to reflect upon their understanding of every learning intention, self-assessing their work using the traffic light method.
 Children are assessed informally against each learning intention, allowing the teacher to know which areas pupils require support or extension with.